flancian/garden/We Will Defeat Moloch.md

 - an [[essay]].
   - Or beginning of an essay, which could be said of so many nodes around the [[Agora of Flancia]] :)

-I say we *will* defeat [[Moloch]], and the reasons and the ways are simple, even though the process will be difficult.
+I say we *will* defeat [[Moloch]], and the way we will do it is simple, even though the process will be difficult and our victory is far from certain.